dhansel/VersaTerm/README.md

 Once you have a monitor image you can enter settings,  fix the output type to HDMI and save the settings so HDMI is always used automatically.

+### USB mode

+The Raspberry Pi Pico has only one USB port which can function either as a USB host or device.
+If the Pico is connected to another computer using the USB micro socket on the Pico board then VersaTerm will detect that at startup and run the USB port as a device.
+Otherwise it assumes that the USB port should be run as a host and allow a USB keyboard to be connected.

+Do not connect the Pico to another computer **and** plug in a USB keyboard at the same time.
+Doing so won't break anything but the USB port won't function properly.

+If the USB port is plugged into another computer (i.e. used as a device) then VersaTerm should be recognized by the computer as a USB CDC (serial) device.
+In that case there are three operating modes that can be selected in the USB settings menu:
+- *Serial.* In this mode VersaTerm views the USB connection as a secondary serial connection.
+Any data received is treated just the same as data received on the main serial connection and keypresses are sent to both the main and the USB connection.
+- *Feed-through.* In this mode (which is the default) VersaTerm forwards any data received on the main serial connection to USB and vice versa.
+This way VersaTerm can be used as a USB-to-serial converter.
+- *Feed-through (terminal disabled).* Similar to the basic feed-through mode but VersaTerm won't process any input it receives from the main serial connection.
+This can be used to transfer (binary) data between the main serial connection and the USB serial connection without messing up the terminal display.

 ### Resetting the terminal

 The terminal can be reset by pressing the RESET button on the side of the PCB.